 New year, new adventures—and no better place than New York!
-2019 is the year to celebrate the 50th anniversary of Woodstock, stand at the top of Niagara Falls, taste new foods, and meet a world-famous giraffe.
+2019 is the year to stand in awe at the top of Niagara Falls, taste new foods, and meet a world-famous giraffe.
 Make the most of the cold weather at the country’s premier ski destinations and savor summer by kicking back on idyllic beaches.
 We’ve pulled together some of the most quintessential New York experiences in the state for you to check off your bucket list this year.
 So read on and start planning your 2019 travels!

 Rock Climb and Hike the ‘Gunks

 This year, believe that you can move mountains—or at the very least, climb them!
 The Gunks (short for the Shawangunk Mountains) are a beautiful mountain ridge that lies across the border of the Hudson Valley and Catskills regions.
 They’re a world-famous rock-climbing destination, thanks to their accessible cliffs and scenic views.
 Mountain Skills Climbing Guides in Stone Ridge offer a fantastic course for beginner outdoor climbers.
 You can also enjoy the beauty by hiking any of the hundreds of trails in Minnewaska State Park and the Mohonk Preserve.

 Goat Island is a) fun to say, and b) a gorgeous little island within Niagara Falls State Park that offers spectacular close-up views of the Falls.
 You can bring your bike to ride around its paved loop trail, or just stroll along its paths and foot bridges which take you right up the crest of the rushing water.
 You’ll also find trails leading to Bridal Veil Falls, Luna Island, and Three Sisters Islands.
 Get to Goat Island by foot, car, or by tram.